Learning The Interior of Your Car - Driving Test EssentialsUpdated Dec. 29, 2020

 Seats, headrests & latches

 The driver’s seat is ergonomically designed to be comfortable and position the driver conveniently and safely in relation to the vehicle’s controls.
 Always ensure your chest is at least ten inches away from the steering wheel and that your shoulders are higher than the steering wheel.
-The headrest at the top of the driver’s seat is adjustable and should be adjacent with the back of your head, not the base of your skull.
+The headrest at the top of the driver’s seat is adjustable and should be adjacent to the back of your head, not the base of your skull.

 Seat adjustment controls

 In most modern vehicles, the driver’s seat can be adjusted using manual controls beneath the front or side of the seat, or electronic controls on the driver’s door.
-These controls usually allow you to move the seat forward or backward, so that you can comfortably reach the pedals.
-They can also move the seat up or down, so that you can see over the steering wheel.
+These controls usually allow you to move the seat forward or backward so that you can comfortably reach the pedals.
+They can also move the seat up or down so that you can see over the steering wheel.
 You may also find you can adjust the angle of the backrest.
 Always adjust your seat to a comfortable and safe position before setting off on your journey.

 Seat belt latch

 As you are sat in the driver’s seat, the seat belt should be retracted and secured to the frame of the vehicle close to your left shoulder.
 The latch which locks the seat belt into place will be next to your right hip, fixed to the edge of the seat.
 Always secure your seat belt and adjust the straps to a comfortable position before starting the car.
 When you wish to take off your seat belt later, do so by pressing the release button at the top of the latch.